digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 ************

 In the v1 architecture of the Fabric driver, only the sequencer is integrated on top of Fabric.
-The other synchronizer components are reused from the relational database driver.
+The other sync domain components are reused from the relational database driver.
 The Fabric-based sequencer supports running in a multi-writer, multi-reader topology for high availability, scalability, and trust.
-The following diagram shows the architecture of a Fabric-based synchronizer integration.
+The following diagram shows the architecture of a Fabric-based sync domain integration.

 .. figure:: ./images/fabric-arch.png